Unboxed-Software/solana-course/content/solana-nft.md

  - `number` is the amount of NFTs in the Candy Machine and must match the number of asset pairings you’ve created for your collection.

  - `gatekeeper` enables CAPTCHA verification before minting from the Candy Machine.
 The address of the currently supported provider network can be found on the Metaplex documentation [here](https://docs.metaplex.com/candy-machine-v2/configuration).
+Note that a gatekeeper won't work with a whitelist presale enabled.

     ```json
         "gatekeeper": {